thevkrant/insert_data_through_PHP_script/README.md

 $stmt->close();
 ```

-## 4. SQL query and bind function for update data to table:
+## 4. SQL update query and bind function for update data to table:
 ### Syntax:
 ```php
 foreach ($stateArr1 as $key => $value) {